ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

     c)  If :math:`v_i < p_\text{VAD}(\text{subpop}(i,t))`, the simulant has
         vitamin A deficiency on the next time step; otherwise, they don't.

+In the above algorithm, note that each simulant's propensity score is assigned only once, and that the simulant's vitamin A status can change only if the simulant moves into a new subpopulation with a different VAD prevalence.
+Even then, only simulants with propensity scores in the interval between the old prevalence and the new prevalence will change status.

+The different possible subpopulations a simulant can belong to will depend on the particulars of the simulation, and hence so will the determination of the prevalence :math:`p_\text{VAD}`.
+For the standard baseline model with no interventions, the stratification into subpopulations should match GBD 2017:
+Each location, age, sex, and year determines a subpopulation, and the corresponding prevalence :math:`p_\text{VAD}` will be the prevalence of vitamin A deficiency pulled from the VAD model in GBD 2017.

 To address a point of potential confusion in the above algorithm, note that a *lower* propensity score :math:`v_i` corresponds to a *higher* propensity for vitamin A deficiency.
 This is why we called :math:`v_i` the "propensity score"